 Family history.
 Women who have a mother or sister with cervical cancer are at higher risk for it.

 Regular Pap tests are very important in finding cervical changes early, when they can be more easily treated.
 These are things women can do to decrease their risk:

 Talk with your healthcare provider about when to go for screening checkups.
 Women age 21 and older are generally advised to have regular cervical cancer screening tests.

 Eat a well-balanced diet rich in fruits and vegetables.

 Avoid intercourse at a young age.

-Discuss the HPV vaccine with your health care provider.
-(Generally, girls and young women between the ages of 9 and 26 are eligible for the vaccine.)
+Discuss the HPV vaccine with your healthcare provider.
+(Generally, children and young adults between the ages of 9 and 26 are eligible for the vaccine.)

 Use condoms during intercourse.

 The Pap test is a very simple and important test.
 The healthcare provider uses the Pap test to see if there are any changes in the cervix.
 The best time for a woman to have a Pap test is at least 5 days after her period.
 A Pap test can be done in a healthcare provider's office or a health clinic.
 The healthcare provider uses a tool called a speculum to hold the vagina open to see the upper part of the vagina and the cervix.
 Then a small brush is used to get some cells from the cervix and vagina.
 These cells are placed on a glass slide or in a solution.
 They are sent to a lab and checked under a microscope for abnormal cells.